 RECENT GOINGS ON

-Sarah will make her Bronx Opera debut this May of 2023, in the role of Constance in Dialogues of the Carmelites, to be performed in English.
-She is a member of the Jason Cady Ensemble as well as the Nathan Felix Opera Collective, both of which give her ongoing opportunities to work collaboratively on new works.
-She has recently written the poetry for pieces by composers Nathan Felix and Matthew Welch, as well as for a few of her own musical compositions.
+Sarah made her Bronx Opera debut in May of 2023, in the role of Constance in Dialogues of the Carmelites.
+She has been a member of the Jason Cady Ensemble as well as the Nathan Felix Opera Collective, both of which have give her various opportunities to work collaboratively on new works.

 In the summer of 2022, Sarah had the amazing opportunity to work with and perform works by composers Raven Chacon, Alex Temple, and Mark Applebaum at Longy’s Divergent Studio, led by loadbang.
 She also performed works by Peter Ablinger, Pablo Santiago Chin, and Tawnie Olson.
 While at the Divergent Studio, Sarah worked closely with Jeff Gavett as she trained in microtonal music, extended vocal techniques, musical improvisation, and performed in multiple world premieres by student composers in Divergent’s “Speed” composition concert.